 Each rotation begins on the first Monday of each block and ends on the last Friday of the block unless otherwise determined by your core site.
+Each four-week block can only count toward one rotation experience, i.e. one rotation cannot count toward two requirements.
+Students are only permitted to be on one rotation at any given time (rotations cannot overlap).
 It is the student's responsibility to contact the clinical preceptor one week before the commencement of the rotation to determine a "first day meeting place and time."
 Failure to contact the preceptor and/or failure to find the preceptor can lead to failure of the rotation.
 It is the responsibility of each student to be present on the commencement of each rotation.
-One week prior to the start date of each rotation, it is the responsibility of the student to send contact information to their Clinical Clerkship Coordinator for scheduling in E-Value and to ensure that a COMAT exam is scheduled.
+One week prior to the start date of each rotation, it is the responsibility of the student to send contact information to their Clinical Clerkship Coordinator for scheduling in Medtrics and to ensure that a COMAT exam is scheduled.